Jimmy Kimmel Tapped To Host & Executive Produce The 2020 Primetime Emmy Awards

 The 2020 show will be the 52-year-old’s third time hosting the Primetime Emmy Awards.

 The show is still set to air on Sunday, September 20.
-It will be simulcast live on both the east and west coasts.
+It is expected to be simulcast live on both coasts.
 It is not yet clear if the awards show will be filmed remotely.
 Kimmel has been filming episodes of his long-running ABC talk show for several months now, so it is possible he could continue that tradition for the Emmys.

 Initially, the award show was set to be telecast from the Microsoft Theater, but it is too early to tell if that will still be the desired course of action.